sdsc/user-docs/trestles/trestles_environment.md

 =====================================
 The Environment Modules package provides for dynamic modification of your shell environment.
 Module commands set, change, or delete environment variables, typically in support of a particular application.
 They also let the user choose between different versions of the same software or different combinations of related codes.

-For example, if the Intel module and mvapich module are loaded and the user compiles with mpif90, the generated code is compiled with the Intel Fortran 90 compiler and MPI libraries using the MVAPICH implementation are linked.
+For example, if the Intel module and mvapich2_ib module are loaded and the user compiles with mpif90, the generated code is compiled with the Intel Fortran 90 compiler and linked with the mvapich2_ib MPI libraries.

 Several modules that determine the default Trestles environment are loaded at login time.
+These include the MVAPICH2 implementation of MPI and the PGI compilers.
+We strongly suggest that you use this combination whenever possible to get the best performance.

 Useful Modules Commands
 -----------------------